hetu-script/site-www/docs/en-US/syntax/index.md

 } while (condition)
 ```

-### for
+### For

-- for statement's expr must be separated with ';'.
+- 'for' statement's expr must be separated with ';'.
 - The expression itself is optional.
 If you write 'for (;;)', it will be the same to 'while (true)'
-- for statement's body must be enclosed in curly brackets.
+- 'for' statement's body must be enclosed in curly brackets.
 - When use for...in, the loop will iterate through the keys of a list.

 ```dart